ArjenSchwarz/igor/README.md

 # Igor

 Igor is a Slack Slash command that acts like a bot.
-The code is written in Go and is designed to be run on AWS Lambda through a NodeJS wrapper or as a Docker container.
+The code is written in Go and is designed to run on Lambda or as a Docker container.
 All commands are handled through plugins, making it extendable.

 The name is based on Sir Terry Pratchett's wonderful use of Dr. Frankenstein's servant.
 No disrespect intended.